AERO: Entropy-Guided Framework for Private LLM Inference: Background

-{\bf Threat model for private inference.} We consider the standard two-party (2PC) client-server setting used in PPML, which provides security against semi-honest (honest-but-curious) adversaries bounded by probabilistic polynomial time \cite{zhang2024secure,lu2023bumblebee,pang2023bolt,hou2023ciphergpt}.
+{\bf Threat model for private LLM Inference} We use standard two-party (2PC) client-server setting, which provides security against semi-honest (honest-but-curious) adversaries bounded by probabilistic polynomial time \cite{xu2025breaking,zhang2024secure,lu2023bumblebee,pang2023bolt,hou2023ciphergpt}.
 Both parties follow protocol specifications but may attempt to gain additional information from their outputs about the other party's input.
-In this 2PC setting, the server holds the propriety GPT model (e.g., ChatGPT), and the client queries the model with a piece of text (prompt).
-The protocols ensure that the server does not know anything about the client's input and the output of their queries, and the client does not know anything about the server's model except its architecture.
+In this 2PC setting (see Figure \ref{fig:GptBlockDiagram}), the server holds the propriety LLM, and the client queries the model with a prompt.
+The protocols ensure that server does not know anything about the client's input and the output of their queries, and client does not know anything about the server's model except its architecture.